os-climate/sostrades-dev-tools/docs/source/developer_manual.md

 In practice, every namespace has a name and a value.
 During the creation of a process (instantiation of the models), the value assigned to a certain name can change.
 This duality allows the user to control which variables are coupled and which are not, especially in a process containing several instances of the same generic model.

--	Namespace name: defined in the I/O descriptor of the model wrapper for variables with Shared visibility (e.g. “ns_country”).
+- Namespace name: defined in the I/O descriptor of the model wrapper for variables (e.g. “ns_country”).
 -	Namespace value: generally defined at process creation (e.g. “MyStudy.France”).

 Note that namespace names only provide a layer of abstraction for process creation.
 For a given SoSTrades study, namespace values alone will define the coupling structure and data organization (names are irrelevant).
 In this manner it is possible to:

 - Set two namespaces with different names to have the same value.
-Any variables with the same full name will be matched (even if Local visibility was declared).
+Any variables with the same full name will be matched (even if one is declared without namespace).
 -	Set a namespace name to take different values for different model instances, thus avoiding unwanted variable matches.

 **Example:** model instances “MyStudy.France.population” and “MyStudy.France.economics” use input “MyStudy.France.GDP”.
 During process creation, the value of “ns_country” is updated from “MyStudy.France” to “MyStudy.Germany”, so that “MyStudy.Germany.population” and “MyStudy.Germany.economics” use input “MyStudy.Germany.GDP”.
 The data treeview of the study is organized as: